Information About GRE Exam

-The Graduate Record Examinations (GRE) is administered by the ETS (Educational Testing Service) in various GRE center across the US.
-The GRE scores are accepted by a number of graduate schools across the US, Canada and many other countries as one of the criteria for assessing your suitability for admissions to programs of study offered by them.
-A majority of these schools utilize the GRE scores while considering you for merit based grants, fellowships and financial aids for carrying out further studies.
+The Graduate Record Examinations (GRE) is administered by the ETS (Educational Testing Service) in various test center across the US.
+The scores of GRE are accepted by a number of graduate schools across the US, Canada and many other countries as one of the criteria for assessing your suitability for admissions to programs of study offered by them.
+A majority of these schools utilize the scores while considering you for merit based grants, fellowships and financial aids for carrying out further studies.

-The official web site of the ETS, www.ets.org contains links to the GRE exam web site that contains authentic information on the GRE exam format.
-You can also gain access to a wide range of GRE exam preparation materials from this web site.
-You should ideally initiate your preparation for the GRE exam by going through this web site in detail.
+The official web site of the ETS, www.ets.org contains links to this exam's web site that contains authentic information on the exam format.
+You can also gain access to a wide range of preparation materials from this web site.
+You should ideally initiate your preparation for the exam by going through this web site in detail.

 GRE Exam Structure

-The GRE exam consists of three scored sections i.e. the Verbal Reasoning section, the Quantitative Reasoning section and the Analytical Writing section.
-In addition to the scored sections, there may be a section containing trial questions for use in future GRE administrations.
-Your answers to these questions do not count towards your GRE scores.
+The exam consists of three scored sections i.e. the Verbal Reasoning section, the Quantitative Reasoning section and the Analytical Writing section.
+In addition to the scored sections, there may be a section containing trial questions for use in future administrations.
+Your answers to these questions do not count towards your test's scores.

-The GRE exam is generally administered as a computerized test in most of the GRE test centers.
-However, the paper based GRE exam is offered in areas where it is not possible to conduct the computer based GRE exam.
-The overall structure of both the versions of the GRE exam is by and large the same.
+This exam is generally administered as a computerized test in most of the test centers.
+However, the paper based exam is offered in areas where it is not possible to conduct the computer based exam.
+The overall structure of both the versions of the exam is by and large the same.
 The only variation is in the number of questions asked in Verbal Reasoning and Quantitative sections and the time allotted for completing each of these sections.
-The number of questions asked and the time allotted for Analytical Writing section is the same for both the versions of the GRE exam.
+The number of questions asked and the time allotted for Analytical Writing section is the same for both the versions of the exam.

-A brief description of each of the GRE exam sections is given in the succeeding paragraphs.
+A brief description of each of the exam sections is given in the succeeding paragraphs.

 Analytical Writing Section